Documentation

 create a pre-production system which is hosted by the same VM as the production to allow easy rollback to older version

-On systemd (modern Linux) and OpenRC init systems, this can be achieved by creating multiple service files with different names and setting specific configuration files per SFTPPlus instance.
+On systemd (modern Linux) and OpenRC init systems, this can be achieved by creating multiple service files with different names and setting specific configuration files per SFTPPlus instance, either automatically or manually.

 /opt/sftpplus-production/install.sh --service-name=sftpplus-prod